How to Wire Electric Baseboard Heaters: A Step-by-Step Guide

 - How does connecting multiple baseboard heaters work?

-- Connecting multiple baseboard heaters on one circuit is done in a parallel or “daisy-chain” fashion.
-Power is run from the thermostat to the first heater’s junction box.
-From there, another cable is run from the first heater to the second, and so on.
-It is essential to follow the manufacturer’s end-to-end heater wiring diagram and ensure that all splices are made within the approved junction boxes and do not exceed wire fill capacity.
+- Connecting multiple baseboard heaters on one circuit is done in parallel.
+Power is run from the thermostat to the first heater’s junction box, then on to the next heater, and so forth.
+Follow the manufacturer’s end-to-end heater wiring diagram, maintain proper junction-box fill, and ensure every splice and termination is accessible and handled in accordance with the NEC and the appliance listing.